 No, you do not have to bring your own mat.
 We provide them at no additional cost to all students.
 We ask students to wipe down borrowed mats with herbal sanitizing spray after each use.

 While Third Root welcomes all students in all classes (provided level is appropriately self-assessed by each student), we are proud to provide several highly specialized classes as a way to recognize and honor particular communities who share aspects of identity (such as Yoga for Abundant Bodies, Queer & Trans Yoga, Yoga en Español, Yoga for Survivors).
 These offerings create a supportive space for folks whose interests and needs may be overlooked in generalized classes.
-One reason for this is to make specific communities more comfortable and to give specialized attention in a space that is designed around the some of the interests and needs of that particular group. only for them.
-Third Root’s specialized classes are always taught by individuals from the very community the space is designed to serve in order to create the most empathetic and empowering atmosphere as possible.
+One reason for this is to make specific communities more comfortable and to give specialized attention in a space that is designed around the some of the interests and needs of that particular group.
+Third Root’s specialized classes, or affinity group classes, are always taught by individuals from the very community the space is designed to serve in order to create the most empathetic and empowering atmosphere as possible.

 What is an Eastern Medical Practitioner?